ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch14.md

 It is easy to construct counterexamples using polysemous words, that is, words that have multiple meanings that are related but not identical.
 For example, consider the word *bank*.
-As a noun, it can refer to a financial institution, the â€œrising ground bordering a river,â€? the â€œsteep incline of a hill,â€? or a â€œprotective cushioning rimâ€?
+As a noun, it can refer to a financial institution, the "rising ground bordering a river,"? the "steep incline of a hill,"? or a "protective cushioning rim"?
 (according to the Merriam-Webster dictionary).
 It can even be a verb: to bank on something means to rely or depend on it.
 These different meanings have different distributional properties and may not always